Akshay807/Dhruva_/Readme.md

 2. Communicate Reliably, Convey the total information of accident required to reach the help as early as possible.
 3. Safeguarded, Device should not get damaged after experiencing a crash, else it will hamper the communication.
 4. Standalone, Should not be dependent on any other parameter/device to detect or communicate, else it will delay the help.

+# 1. Reliable crash detection
+Detect an accurate crash when bike is travelling.
+Distinguish whether the crash is false crash or a true crash, So that it can act according to the situation.
+Distinguish whether the bike is actually travelling on road or standing stationary somewhere, so that it can communicate to the appropriate concerned person.

+# 2. Reliable Communication
+Communicate to at least one of all the concerned authorities depending on current nature (riding/stationary) of bike.
+Convey all the information required to concerned authorities to reach the crash detected place.
+Communicate at any time, weather & location.